MARTIAL ARTS, ETC.

 One may see now why a professional golfer can hit the ball so far, or the martial arts expert break the plank.
 The energy stored in the swing of the professional golfer is transferred to the ball much more efficiently than for the amateur--that is, it is transferred during impact.
 It is not just a matter of timing.
 All the joints must be locked as simultaneously as possible, of course, but this takes skill and practice, and will develop alongside the principal factor.
 That is, by the time the professional golfer has developed sufficient information density within the learning patterns (the quantum computer system) for successful transfer of energy he or she will be able to lock the joints simultaneously.

-We can understand now why a stronger man may not be able to break a board with his hand but a weaker one, expert in the martial arts, can succeed.
-The slightest yield in any of the relevant joints can result in considerable loss of power.
-As soon as the martial arts adept strikes the plank the resistance to motion triggers a feed- back system to compensate by preventing collapse at the joints during the impact time, which again is around one-thousandth of a second.
+We can understand now why a stronger man may not be able to break a board with his hand but a weaker one, expert in the martial arts, can succeed--the focus is the key and the slightest yield in any of the relevant joints can result in considerable loss of power.
+As soon as the martial arts adept strikes the plank the resistance to motion triggers a feed-back system to compensate by preventing collapse at the joints during the impact time, which again is around one-thousandth of a second.

 It is quite a miraculous mechanism.

-The author has been reminded since writing this article that in the martial arts, for example, aikido, energy can be created by a definite act of consciousness, or the mind, producing paranormal results in addition to the logical physical effects.
+Note that in martial arts, for example, aikido, energy can be created by a definite act of consciousness, or the mind, producing paranormal results in addition to the logical physical effects.
 One of the names given to this energy is chi.
-Nevertheless the automatic mechanisms, the quantum computer, can achieve astounding results with considerable training but it cannot account for any sudden changes in achievement (by applying the mind), or protection from injury.
+Nevertheless the automatic mechanisms, the quantum computer, can achieve astounding results with considerable training and this is quite automatic, but it cannot account for any sudden changes in achievement (by applying the mind), or account for the sometimes amazing protection that occurs from injury.

 Return to Home Page